AyandaGumede/C_LanguageAssignment/README.md

-Richfield Library and Student Management Systems \n This repository contains a series of C++ programs developed as part of a Programming 622 assignment at Richfield College.
+Richfield Library and Student Management Systems <br/>
+This repository contains a series of C++ programs developed as part of a Programming 622 assignment at Richfield College.
 The programs are designed to address real-world management needs for an academic library, course scheduling, and student club memberships.
 Each section demonstrates advanced object-oriented programming principles and makes use of efficient C++ Standard Library (STL) features.

 Table of Contents